 Self-hosted

-Both Gigapipe and SigNoz have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+SigNoz appears to have several advantages over Gigapipe, particularly in popularity, growth, licensing and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Golang.
 However, they differ in their additional technology choices: SigNoz leverages JavaScript, Bash, Typescript, JSX, Python, SCSS.

 Both tools serve similar use cases in Infrastructure Monitoring, Log Management.
-However, they also have distinct specializations: Gigapipe also focuses on Data Observability while SigNoz extends into Performance Monitoring (APM), Monitoring & Observability.
+However, they also have distinct specializations: SigNoz extends into Performance Monitoring (APM).

 SigNoz provides self-hosting options for complete data control and customization, while Gigapipe may be primarily cloud-based or require different deployment approaches.